Divergence function of the braided Thompson group

-Golan and Sapir \cite{golan2019divergence} showed that Thompson groups $F$, $T$, and $V$ have linear divergence functions.
+Golan and Sapir \cite[Theorem 1.1]{golan2019divergence} showed that Thompson groups $F$, $T$, and $V$ have linear divergence functions.
 Roughly speaking, the divergence function of a finitely generated group $G$ is a function given by the length of the path connecting two points at the same distance from the origin while avoiding a small ball with the center at the origin in the Cayley graph.
-Gersten \cite{gersten1994quadratic} introduced divergence of connected geodesic metric spaces as collections of such functions.
-We focus on each function rather than a collection, since it corresponds to the topological characterization of the asymptotic cones of the group \cite{dructu2010divergence}.
-Golan and Sapir posed a question whether their proof can be extended to Thompson-like groups.
+Gersten \cite[section 2]{gersten1994quadratic} introduced divergence of connected geodesic metric spaces as collections of such functions.
+We focus on each function rather than a collection, since it corresponds to the topological characterization of the asymptotic cones of the group \cite[Lemma 3.17]{dructu2010divergence}.
+Since braid groups have linear divergence functions (Proposition \ref{Bn_divergence}), it is natural to expect that so does braided Thompson group $BV$.
+In fact, Golan and Sapir posed a question whether their proof can be extended to Thompson-like groups.
 In this paper, we give a partial answer to this question. \begin{theorem} Braided Thompson group $BV$ has a linear divergence function. \end{theorem}